quellabs/signal-hub/README.md

 namespace Your\Package\Commands;

-use Quellabs\Sculpt\BaseCommand;
+use Quellabs\Sculpt\Contracts\CommandInterface;

-class YourCommand extends BaseCommand
+class YourCommand implements CommandInterface {
-{
     /**
      * Get signature of this command
      */